Pirelli & C

 -

-The company makes this commitment through the GPSNR Policy Framework.
-Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company commits to the Universal Declaration of Human Rights.
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0) and the GPSNR Policy Framework.
+Full points have therefore been awarded on the basis of the company's FSC certification/membership and alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
+The company commits to the Universal Declaration of Human Rights in its reporting.

 -